AnsarIbrahim/FixMate/README.md

 ### Run tests

-> - To run Stylelint checker, run the following command:
+> - To run the Stylelint checker, run the following command:
 ```sh
   npm install
 ```